After 50 years, an apology

 Nearly seven decades ago, the welder-turned-preacher’s name was etched in history when the U.S. Supreme Court unanimously struck down the “separate but equal” doctrine.
 In the Brown v.
 Board decision, justices ruled state-imposed segregated schools were “inherently unequal” and must be abolished.

-But much of what is reported about the lead plaintiff and his family is untrue, Cheryl Brown Henderson — the youngest of the late pastor’s three daughters — said Feb.
-7 at Oklahoma Christian University.
+But much of what is reported about the lead plaintiff and his family is untrue, Cheryl Brown Henderson — the youngest of the late pastor’s three daughters — said this week at Oklahoma Christian University.

 “Where Brown v.
-Board is concerned, the internet is not your friend,” Henderson said.
+Board is concerned, the internet is not your friend,” Henderson said Monday night.
 “We’ve discovered that online there are all these stories about Brown that don’t even resemble the truth.”

 The founding president of the Brown Foundation for Educational Equity, Excellence and Research shared behind-the-scenes details about her family during Oklahoma Christian’s ninth annual History Speaks event.